 Unfortunately, when you shop like that and use your credit cards, the bills always follow.
 And that causes more stress and depression.
 Read Valencia’s post and change your financial mindset.
 You should also read this financial literacy post by Howard Dvorkin, chairman of Debt.com.

-Article last modified on June 12, 2017.
+Article last modified on January 3, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Frugal Living - AMP.